MartinFBanghart/Linkedin-Job-Analysis/README.md

 change (YOUR-FILE-PATH) to match the path leading to wherever you have the files saved in the 'data' folder

-Then, in the DataBricks Notebook, you can read the file using this command (instert file name for <file.csv>)
+Then, in the DataBricks Notebook, you can read the file using this command (insert file name for <file.csv>)

 df = spark.read.csv("dbfs:/mnt/local/<file.csv>", header=True, inferSchema=True)

+The, simply configure the user defined functions to create Pie Chart and Bigram Box Chart visualizations if your queries varied from the 3 previously defined roles for this project.